imt-jaime/ts-monorepo-issue-example/README.md

 ## Test instructions

 1. Clone repository
+2. npm install (for installing modules in repository)
-2. [Link module-b](https://docs.npmjs.com/cli/link) to the project (this step is to simulate we are working with this module in local repository)
+3. [Link module-b](https://docs.npmjs.com/cli/link) to the project (this step is to simulate we are working with this module in local repository)
-3. Execute TypeScript compiler (npm run typescript)
+4. Execute TypeScript compiler (npm run typescript)

 A fail will appear in src/index.ts in the project.
-This fail is related to https://github.com/microsoft/TypeScript/issues/29221 in TypeScript official github.
+This fail is related to <https://github.com/microsoft/TypeScript/issues/29221> in TypeScript official github.

 ## Module repositories